mantidproject/mantidimaging/docs/release_notes/next.rst

 - #939 : median: NameError: name 'cp' is not defined
 - #957 : Crop Coordinates ROI not changing
 - #961 : Test failure: ImportError: libcuda.so.1
-- #953 : NaNs in result when reconstructing with FBP_CUDA
 - #959 : Median GPU does not work with even values
 - #990 : Remove combine histogram checkbox
 - #989 : Remove legend checkbox